Mathnerd314/docs.buttplug.io/docs/spec/enumeration.md

 **Introduced In Spec Version:** 0

-**Last Updated In Spec Version**: 3 (See [Deprecated Messages](deprecated.md) for older versions.)
+**Last Updated In Spec Version**: 4 (See [Deprecated Messages](deprecated.md) for older versions.)

 **Fields:**

 * _Id_ (unsigned int): Message Id
-* _DeviceName_ (string): Descriptive name of the device, as taken from the base device configuration file.
+* _Name_ (string): Descriptive name of the device, as taken from the base device configuration file.
-* _DeviceIndex_ (unsigned integer): Index used to identify the device when sending Device Messages.
+* _Index_ (unsigned integer): Index used to identify the device when sending Device Messages.
-* _DeviceMessageTimingGap_ (_optional_, unsigned integer): Recommended minimum gap between device commands, in milliseconds.
+* _MessageTimingGap_ (_optional_, unsigned integer): Recommended minimum gap between device commands, in milliseconds.
 This is only a recommendation, and will not be enforced on the server, as most times the server does not actually know the exact message gap timing required (hence this being recommended).
 Enforcement on the client (with developer option to disable) is encouraged.
 Optional field, not required to be included in message.
 Missing value should be assumed that server does not know recommended message gap.
-* _DeviceDisplayName_ (_optional_, string): User provided display name for a device.
+* _DisplayName_ (_optional_, string): User provided display name for a device.
 Useful for cases where a users may have multiple of the same device connected.
 Optional field, not required to be included in message.
 Missing value means that no device display name is set, and device name should be used.
-* _DeviceMessages_ (dictionary): Accepted Device Messages
-  * Keys (string): Type names of Device Messages that the device will accept
-  * Values (Array of [Message Attributes](enumeration.md#message-attributes-for-devicelist-and-deviceadded)): Attributes for the Device Messages.
-Each feature is a seperate array element, and its index in the array matches how it should be addressed in generic command messages.
-For instance, in the example below, the Clitoral Stimulator would be Actuator Index 0 in ScalarCmd.
+* _Actuators_ (array of [Actuator Attributes]): A list of actuators, including their descriptions and messages they can take.
+Each actuator represents a different output of the hardware it is describing (vibrators, stroking axes, etc...).
+* _Sensors_ (array of [Sensor Attributes]): A list of sensors, including their descriptions and messages they can take.
+Each sensor represents a different input of the hardware it is describing (battery level, pressure sensors, etc...).

 **Expected Response:**